Digital movie camera: Standard definition

 MiniDV was the predominant standard definition consumer video acquisition format in the early 2000s.
-Steven Soderbergh used the popular Canon XL2 MiniDV camera while shooting Full Frontal.
-The Danny Boyle directed British horror film, 28 Days Later was also shot on MiniDV using the Canon XL1S, albeit with traditional Panavision 35mm film lenses.
+Steven Soderbergh used the Canon XL-1s MiniDV camera while shooting Full Frontal.
+The Danny Boyle directed British horror film, 28 Days Later was also shot on MiniDV using the Canon XL-1, albeit with traditional Panavision 35mm film lenses.
 One of the first MiniDV cameras used on a feature film was the Sony VX-1000, which was used to shoot Spike Lee's Bamboozled.

-In 2002, Panasonic released the AG-DVX100, which was the first affordable camcorder to support progressive scan at 24 frames per second, duplicating the motion characteristics of film and allowing for easier transfers to film.
-This feature made the camera extremely popular with low-budget movie-makers.
+In 2002, Panasonic released the AG-DVX100, which was the first affordable camcorder to support progressive scan at 24 frames per second on its 60Hz version, duplicating the motion characteristics of film and allowing for easier transfers to film.

 High definition

-Sony, JVC, Canon and other vendors have brought high-definition video acquisition to the consumer and prosumer markets with the HDV format.
-HDV cameras are sold with a wide range of capabilities.
+Sony, JVC and Canon brought high-definition video acquisition to the consumer and prosumer markets with the HDV format.
+HDV cameras sold with a wide range of capabilities.
 Many support progressive shooting modes, and some have sensors with full 1920x1080 resolution (though the HDV format itself can only record 1440x1080 in non-square pixels, and DVCPRO HD only records at 1280x1080 or 960x720).
 In addition, some Canon and JVC HDV camcorders have the ability to use high-quality interchangeable lenses, rather than the fixed lenses that are included with most prosumer cameras.